MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/Network-Load-Balancing-Overview_1.md

           <para>To support manageability, you can do the following with NLB:</para>
           <list class="bullet">
             <listItem>
-              <para>Manage and configure multiple NLB clusters and the cluster hosts from a single computer by using NLB Manager or the NLB <token>wps_./Token> cmdlets. </para>
+              <para>Manage and configure multiple NLB clusters and the cluster hosts from a single computer by using NLB Manager or the NLB <token>wps_Token> cmdlets. </para>
             </listItem>
             <listItem>
               <para>Specify the load balancing behavior for a single IP port or group of ports by using port management rules. </para>